RandomDuck/DnD_interactive_CC/README.md

 Interactive_CC
 Will be a custom character sheet designed to make dnd character generation and modifying easier.

+### File structure

+  - atoms = contains Jotai configs
+  - components = react components
+  - modules = collections of components working in tandem
+  - pages = collection of modules to form a page
+  - resources = image, video, and sound files
+  - utils = utility scripts useable by any file
+<br/><br/>

 ## Available Scripts
+___

 In the project directory, you can run: